2024 in spaceflight explained

 The Space Variable Objects Monitor is a small X-ray telescope satellite for studying the explosions of massive stars by analysing the resulting gamma-ray bursts, developed by China National Space Administration (CNSA), Chinese Academy of Sciences (CAS) and the French Space Agency (CNES),[5] launched on 22 June 2024 (07:00:00 UTC).

-European Space Agency will launch their PROBA-3 dual satellites for solar coronagraphy.
+European Space Agency launched their PROBA-3 dual satellites for solar coronagraphy on 4 December 2024 on a PSLV-XL rocket.

 Exploration of the Solar System

-NASA plans to launch the Europa Clipper in October, which will study the Jovian moon Europa while in orbit around Jupiter.
+NASA's Europa Clipper launched on 14 October and will study the Jovian moon Europa while in orbit around Jupiter.

 Lunar exploration